6502org/idoc/README.md

 # iDOC=

 iDOC= is a project [initiated by Peter Krefting](https://www.softwolves.pp.se/cbm/artiklar/oblivion.en.html) that collects documentation (primarily text files) related to Commodore computers in various languages.
-Before March 1999, it was known an International Project 64.
+Before March 1999, it was known as International Project 64.

 ## Build